cern-eos/eos/doc/diopside/manual/using.rst

    eos vid set map -oauth2 sub:7aa5167f-9c28-4336-8a66-af9145ea847d vuid:1000

-All XRootD based clients can add the oauth2 token in the endorsement environment variable for sss authentication.
+All XRootD based clients can add the OAUTH2 token in the endorsement environment variable for sss authentication.

 .. code-block:: bash

    XrdSecsssENDORSEMENT=oauth2:<access_token>:<oauth-resource>

-OAUTH2 is enabled by default, but can be explicitly en-/or disabled:
+OAUTH2 is enabled by default, but can be explicitly enabled or disabled:

 .. code-block:: bash